tpg592/duckstation/README.md

  - A CPU faster than a potato.
 But it needs to be x86_64, AArch32/armv7, AArch64/ARMv8, or RISC-V/RV64.
  - A GPU capable of OpenGL 3.1/OpenGL ES 3.1/Direct3D 11 Feature Level 10.0/Vulkan 1.0.
 So, basically anything made in the last 10 years or so.
  - SDL, XInput or DInput compatible game controller (e.g. XB360/XBOne/XBSeries).
 DualShock 3 users on Windows will need to install the official DualShock 3 drivers included as part of PlayStation Now.
+ - At least 2GB RAM is minimum, 4GB RAM is recommended and 8GB RAM for better performance

 ## Downloading and running
 Binaries of DuckStation for Windows x64/ARM64, Linux x86_64/ARM32/ARM64 (in AppImage format), and macOS Universal Binaries are available via GitHub Releases and are automatically built with every commit/push.